-When you title your new restaurant betterBURGER you are tossing down a gauntlet in a city that is obsessed with their beef.
+When you title your restaurant betterBURGER you are tossing down a gauntlet in a city that is obsessed with their beef.
 In the past year dozens of burger joints both gourmet and otherwise have opened their doors.
 It has been a fairly safe bet in the Dallas restaurant industry that burgers sell.
-I had a chance to stop in betterBURGER this weekend and have the skinny on the newest edition of burgers in Dallas.

-I met one of the owners, Vincent Vitalis, who was more than enthusiastic to chat up anyone who happened into his clean, tidy shop located on Lemmon just near Inwood road.
+I met one of the owners, Vincent Vitalis, who was more than enthusiastic to chat up anyone who happened into his clean, tidy shop located on Lemmon just west of Inwood road.
 Vitalis is not necessarily new to the restaurant business.
-He comes from a family of entrepreneurs that successfully run local stops such as the Original Market Diner on Harry Hines (think best breakfast and incredible pie) as well as Circle Grill in Garland (chicken fried steak and other home cooking fare).
+He comes from a family of entrepreneurs that successfully run local stops such as the Original Market Diner on Harry Hines (think best breakfast and incredible pie) as well as Circle Grill in East Dallas (chicken fried steak and other home cooking fare).

 When speaking with Vitalis you will get this sense that he cares about what he puts into his body.
 That is a tall order coming from a man who runs a burger joint.
 But the burgers are healthier.
 First, they are not the massive and crazed meat bombs we might be accustomed to.
 You can add more patties if you wish, but otherwise these babies are portioned and priced more sensibly.
 He also offers a vegetarian option in the Portobello patty.
-The single is 3.69 and the double option is 5.29.
+The single is 5.99.

-Each burger can be made into a slider portion for those with a lesser appetite, or to feed the munchkins, starting at 3.99 for two.
+Each burger can be made into a slider portion for those with a lesser appetite, or to feed the munchkins, starting at 5.25 for two.
+Go for a bagful of a dozen for 27.95.

 There is also a great cheese selection for those wishing to stay away from the standard bizarre American slice.